hasferrr/video-chapter-generator/README.md

 ### Input

-The contents of the input file must be exactly as in the file [test.csv](example/test.csv) (1st column: timestamp, 2nd column: chapters name), and make sure it has been sorted by timestamp!
+The contents of the input file must be exactly as in the file [test.csv](example/test.csv)

+- 1st column: timestamp
+- 2nd column: chapters name

+and make sure it has been sorted by timestamp!

 ```c
 00:00:00,Introduction